IsaakBerg/grasshopper-primer/en/1-foundations/1-2/1_grasshopper-object-types.md

 ####1.2.1.3.
 OBJECT COLORS
 We can glean some information about the state of each object based on their color.
 Let’s take a look at Grasshopper’s default color coding system.

-A parameter which contains neither warnings nor errors is shown in light gray.
-This color object indicates that everything is working properly with this parameter.
+The color of a parameter which contains neither warnings nor errors is light gray.
+This color indicates that everything is working properly with the parameter.

-A parameter which contains warnings is displayed as an orange box.
-Any object which fails to collect data is considered suspect in a Grasshopper definition since it is not contributing to the solution..
-Therefore, all parameters (when freshly added) are orange, to indicate they do not contain any data and have thus no functional effect on the outcome of the solution.
-By default, parameters and components that are orange also have a small balloon at the upper right hand corner of the object.
-If you hover your mouse over this balloon, it will reveal information about why the component is giving you a warning.
-Once a parameter inherits or defines data, it will become grey and the baloon will disappear.
+The color of a parameter which contains warnings is orange.
+An orange-colored parameter object is not able to send data.
+Failing to send data would result in a warning because the parameter is not yet contributing to the solution.
+The user can resolve this problem by wiring data to its input or configuring data for it to hold in its internal storage.
+A parameter can either store references to existing Rhino data or new data “picked” fresh for use in Grasshopper.
+All freshly added parameters appear orange until they have data to send.

 ![IMAGE](images/1-2-1/1-2-1_004-parameter-warning.png)
+>By default, orange objects have a small balloon appear at their upper right hand corner.
+If you hover your mouse over this balloon, it will reveal information about why the object is giving you a warning.
+When the user resolves the problem, the object's color will return to gray and the balloon will disappear.

 A component is always a more involved object, since we have to understand and then coordinate what its inputs and outputs are.
 Like parameters, a component with warnings is displayed as orange.
-Remember, warnings aren’t necessarily bad, it usually just means that Grasshopper is alerting you to a potential problem in your definition.
+Remember, warnings aren’t necessarily bad.
+They usually just mean Grasshopper is alerting you to a potential problem in your definition.

 ![IMAGE](images/1-2-1/1-2-1_005-component-warning.png)